 Fee Structure and Accounts

 The more money you invest through Personal Capital, the more money you’ll save in fees.
 If you invest up to $1 million, your fee comes to 0.89% of the assets being managed.
 If you invest more than $1 million, your first $3 million in assets are only charged a 0.79% fee.
-Then, your next $2 million in assets are charged 0.69%.
+Then, your next $2 million is charged 0.69%.

 The $5 million after that are charged 0.59% and the next $10 million are charged 0.49%.
 However, there aren’t any charged beyond the account management fees, so you don’t have to worry about annual, transfer, or closing fees.